LeonardDick/conan/docs/source/simulation_setup/cbuilder.rst

   The positions of all nitrogen and boron atoms are switched in consecutive layers, resulting in an ABA stacking.

 All set values can be freely adjusted by the user.
-All relevant quantities are printed to the terminal and the ``conan.log`` file, the xyz structures are written to a seperate file.
+All relevant quantities are printed to the terminal and the ``conan.log`` file, the xyz structures are written to a seperate file in a ``structures`` folder.